Delta Sierra Science Project Newsletter

-High school students and advisors are invited to attend our inaugural meeting of YEL (Youth for Environmental Literacy) on Saturday, October 3, 2020 from 10 am - 12 pm.
+High school students and advisors are invited to attend the second meeting of YEL (Youth for Environmental Literacy) on December 5th at 9:00 - 11:00.
 All high school students are invited to attend whether you participate in an Enviro Club at your school or not.
 Maybe YOU will be the person to get a club started.

 The CPEL Network (Community Partners for Environmental Literacy) will be meeting virtually on

 May 13, 2021

 The goal of CPEL is to convene environmental education partners in the community who are embedded in EL work, and connect those partners and their work to the students, schools and districts in San Joaquin County.
 For more information or to be added to CPEL distribution list, please contact 209.468.4880 or email email@example.com